Sunday, July 6, 2025

 = She says that she is noble

-Compare [1] and [2] with [3]: When the speaker is talking about somebody else then the personal pronouns are used:
+Compare [1] and [2] with [3] and [4]: When the speaker is talking about somebody else then the personal pronouns are used:

 [1] Ego eam superbam esse crēdō │ I believe that she is arrogant